DeSinc/SallyBot/README.md

 # SallyBot
 AI Chatbot that uses locally-ran large language models to talk to you (No Chat-GPT!
-Runs offline!)
+Runs on your PC!
+It even runs on a raspberry pi 4B!)

 It also uses [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to take real selfies, running on your local GPU